 Step 1.
 Start a New Project

-Open Camtasia and choose New Project.
+First, open Camtasia and select New Project.

 Step 2.
 Import Videos

-Before you can merge videos, you need to add them to the Camtasia project you created.
-When the project opens, choose File > Import > Media, then select the videos you want to merge.
-Camtasia adds the videos to the media bin and they’re ready to be used in your project..
+With your new Project open, choose File > Import > Media, then select the videos you want to merge.
+Camtasia will add the videos to the Media Bin and they will be ready to be added to your Project.

 Step 3.
-Add Videos to the Timeline
+Add videos to the timeline

 Step 4.
-Save Your Video
+Save your video

-This will merge all your videos together and allows you to choose where you’d like to save your merged video, and in what format.
+This will merge all your videos together and give you options for where you’d like to save your merged video, and in what format.

 Learning how to stitch videos together to make one complete video can seem overwhelming if you don’t know how to do it — but now you do!
 Be sure to use all of the information we discussed to get started, and don’t be afraid to get creative!